 WATCH: 'Our Courts.
 Our Future.'
 2018 Event Recap

 Minnesota Timberwolves players Keita Bates-Diop and Josh Okogie along with interim head coach Ryan Saunders, Crunch and community volunteers partnered with the Minnesota Timberwolves and U.S. Bank to renovate four outdoor basketball courts in the state of Minnesota as part of their annual court refurbishment initiative.Watch Video

 This basketball court was initially built in 1980 and is located in the most visible corner of the park, in a welcoming, safe area.
 The court is used by the entire community including the neighboring apartment complexes and nursing home.VIEW UNVEIL GALLERY

 Groveland Recreation Center

 2021 St. Clair Ave., St. Paul, MN

-The Timberwolves & U.S. Bank have partnered with Rebuilding Together Twin Cities to execute these court refurbishments.
+The Minnesota Timberwolves & U.S. Bank will work with Sport Court to execute these court refurbishments.

 Champions have been built on Sport Court game courts since 1974.
 Sport Court pioneered the concept of the backyard game court, and has continued to lead the world in modular sports flooring.
 We've changed the lives of thousands of families, teams and athletes and have set quite a few landmarks along the way.